kitajchuk/node-squarespace-server/README.md

 > A local Squarespace development server in [node.js](http://nodejs.org/) for folks using the [developer platform](http://developers.squarespace.com/get-started).

 ## Installation
 This is NOT finished.
+I recommend watching this repo if you would like to use it when it is ready.
 But, if you're interested, carry on.
 This is not yet published to [npm](http://npmjs.org), so your setup is as follows:

 ```shell
 git clone git@github.com:kitajchuk/squarespace-server.git